This page guides you through the basic steps for building, configuring and running workflows in Zuora Workflow.

 A general procedure for using Workflow includes the following steps:

 Launch Workflow in the Sandbox environment.
 Steps 2-6 need to be completed in the Sandbox environment.
-Designing and test running workflows in the Production environment may change your production data.

 - Add a workflow template or a blank workflow.

 In this step, you design the flow of tasks and configure the parameters for tasks.

 This step is optional.
 Configure how your workflow is triggered (via callouts, as scheduled, and manually), and define input field mapping if you need to pass parameters into your workflow via callouts.

 - When the workflow runs successfully, export and then import it in the Production environment.